How to Decide Windows Autopilot Profile Types | Intune Architecture

 •Don’t have on-premise Dependency for application and AD policy

-•Recommended for Windows 10 kiosk scenarios or a shared device users
+•Recommended for Windows 10 kiosk scenarios or shared device users

 The Windows Autopilot whiteglove process can be included with the above Types 1,3,4.
 With Autopilot Whiteglove, the device joins Azure AD + Intune enrolled + policy and apps installation before user login.
 As a result, the end-user time can be saved.

-Type 2: Self-Deploying mode: In this approach, the device joins azure before the user login.
-TPM chip will be the authentication parameter in Azure instead of User authentication.
-Before the user logs in, the device is already Azure AD joined + intune enrolled.
+Type 2: Self-Deploying mode: In this approach, the device joins Azure before the user logs in.
+The TPM chip will be the authentication parameter in Azure instead of User authentication.
+Before the user logs in, the device is already joined to Azure AD and Intune enrolled.

-SCCM task sequence will wipe the existing Operating system.
-Then install Win 10 and deploy an offline autopilot profile.
+The SCCM task sequence will wipe the existing Operating system.
+Then, install Win 10 and deploy an offline autopilot profile.
 You don’t need to register the hardware ID if we deploy an offline autopilot profile along with the Task sequence.

 Decision-Making Tree Decide Windows Autopilot Profile Types

-The below diagram shows some of the basic questions that help decide your autopilot profile type.
-And a common challenge for customers to Azure.
+The diagram below shows some of the basic questions that help decide your autopilot profile type.
+This is a common challenge for customers of Azure.

 • Require AD group policy for security and configuration?